tav-singh/TouristFlickr/README.md

 1. Model for learning user preference (Leyu)

-...Divide the photos into groups and calculate the popularity score of each photo for each group.
+Divide the photos into groups and calculate the popularity score of each photo for each group.
 The popularity score is calculated based on the number of comments and views, which can be later changed according to the user preferences.
 Not sure if we need to calculate a new popularity score for places that have multiple photos that belong to multiple groups.